 Otherwise, you can use a Captcha solving service.
 Certain websites use real people to solve these challenges for you!
 The price is pocket-friendly too – it costs around 1-3 dollars per 1,000 challenges

-You can find more tips & tricks on how to avoid Captchas here.
+Find more tips & tricks on how to avoid Captchas.

 The popular webmaster’s method detects whether they are getting unwanted visitors, like web scrapers, on their websites.
 Essentially, it’s bait for web scrapers in the form of links in the HTML that is not visible to regular site visitors.